jkutner/jkutner.github.com/_posts/2021-01-05-writing-rules.md

 date:   2021-01-07 14:50:00
 ---

 I’ve learned the hard way that writing is… hard.
-But I want you to learn from my mistakes.
+But you can learn from my mistakes.

 This post is a collection of rules I’ve picked up while writing four technical books, publishing countless blogs, and enduring the wrath of frontpage Hacker News commentary.
 Many of these rules were imparted by the great mentors I've had over the years, such as [Brian Hogan](https://twitter.com/bphogan) (Pragmatic Bookshelf editor) and [Jon Mountjoy](https://twitter.com/jonmountjoy) (creator of Heroku’s DevCenter).